Past Presidents

 21. Emily Sy (2021-2023)

-Emily Sy is Litigation Counsel at Takeda Pharmaceuticals U.SA., Inc. Prior to joining Takeda, Emily was a Vice President and Litigation Counsel at State Street Bank and Trust Company.
-Emily started her career as a commercial litigation and white collar associate at Nixon Peabody LLP.
+Emily Sy is Litigation Counsel at Takeda Pharmaceuticals U.SA., Inc. Before joining Takeda, Emily was a Vice President and Litigation Counsel at State Street Bank and Trust Company.
+Emily started her career as a commercial litigation and white-collar associate at Nixon Peabody LLP.
 Emily holds a J.D. from the Benjamin N. Cardozo School of Law, where she served as President of APALSA, and a B.A. from Wellesley College, where she served as President of the Asian Student Union.
-Emily currently serves on the Board of Directors of the Greater Boston Legal Services.
-Emily served as AALAM President from 2022 to 2023.
-Emily was named as a 2020 In House Leader in the Law by the Massachusetts Lawyers Weekly and 2022 Emerging Leader by the Women's Bar Association.
+Emily was named a 2020 In-House Leader in the Law by the Massachusetts Lawyers Weekly and 2022 Emerging Leader by the Women's Bar Association.
+Emily currently serves on the Board of Directors of the Greater Boston Legal Services and Discovering Justice and previously served on the Board of Directors for the Boston Chinatown Neighborhood Center.
+Emily joined the AALAM board in 2015 and served as the Chair of the In-House Counsel Committee before serving as AALAM President from 2021 to 2023.

 * Founder